pyTooling/pyTooling/doc/Common/index.rst

 zipdicts
 ********

-:py:func:`~pyTooling.Common.zipdicts` is a generator that iterates multiple dictionaries simultaneously.
+:func:`~pyTooling.Common.zipdicts` is a generator that iterates multiple dictionaries simultaneously.
 It expects multiple dictionary objects (fulfilling the mapping protocol) as positional parameters.

 An exception is raised, if not all dictionary objects have the same number of items.
 Also an exception is raised, if a